sukeesh/Jarvis/README.md

 [Click here](doc/PLUGINS.md) to learn more about plugins.

+[Click here](doc/PLUGINS-LIST.md) for a list (not complete) of plugins that come with the master branch.

 ### Creating a test

 Creating a test is optional but never a bad idea ;).